JATOS/JATOS_docs/docs/References_Configs_and_JATOS_API/JATOS-API.md

 ## Introduction

-Since version 3.8.1, JATOS offers an HTTP API to make integrating JATOS into other tools easier.
+JATOS offers an HTTP API to make integrating JATOS into other tools easier.
 A common use case is calling JATOS directly from Python, R, Matlab, or any other programming language in an automated and programmatic fashion.

 With the API, you can: